OffensiveEdge/urls-le/docs/COMMANDS.md

 ## Overview

-URLs-LE provides two focused commands for URL extraction and settings management.
-Both commands are designed to be lightweight, unobtrusive, and focused on developer productivity.
+URLs-LE provides **5 commands** for URL extraction, post-processing, and settings management.
+All commands are designed to be lightweight, unobtrusive, and focused on developer productivity.

 ## Commands